Take A Walk in My Flip Flops:Travel Blog

 Bodie Lighthouse, a short drive from the Oregon Inlet Campground

-If you’re looking to explore I highly suggest booking a flight over the islands through OBX Air Planes.
-You’ll definitely get a better appreciation for how the beautiful outer banks is laid out and if you’re lucky you’ll be able to see a few shipwrecks and maybe even some dolphins.
+If you’re looking to explore I highly suggest booking a flight over the islands through OBX Airplanes.
+You’ll get a better appreciation for how the beautiful outer banks are laid out and if you’re lucky you’ll be able to see a few shipwrecks and maybe even some dolphins.
 There is just something extra special about flying over the Wright Brother’s memorial area knowing it is the site of the birth of flight itself!

 Flying over the OBX in a small plane